Shoulder SLAP Tear: Care Instructions

+Shoulder injuries can be slow to heal, but your shoulder may get better with time.
 The first step in treatment is to see whether pain medicine and rehabilitation (rehab) can take care of the problem.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter F780 in the search box to learn more about "Shoulder SLAP Tear: Care Instructions."
+Enter F780 in the search box to learn more about "Shoulder SLAP Tear: Care Instructions".

 Current as of: March 9, 2022